Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 1. Bukit Lawang

 Bukit Lawang is quite possibly the most famous tourist spot in Sumatra.
-It is the only place in the jungle where you are pretty much guaranteed to see an orangutan.
+It is the only place in the jungle where you are ALMOST guaranteed to see an orangutan.

 Up until 2005, Bukit Lawang served as a “soft release” site for rescued orangutans.
 Those that had been rescued and rehabilitated were set free into the Gunung Leuser National Park and cared for by staff.